Fomentek® bags are used in a variety of spa services including:

 Retail to Your Clients

-Most massage therapists who use Fomentek in their practice also take advantage of our quantity pricing and stock them to retail to clients.
-Massage clients appreciate the opportunity to purchase a cost effective, easy-to-use hydrotherapy modality.
+Most massage therapists who use Fomentek Bags in their practice also take advantage of our quantity pricing and stock them as a convenience for their clients.
+Massage clients appreciate the opportunity to purchase a cost-effective, easy-to-use hydrotherapy modality.
 Use Fomentek sales as an additional profit center for your practice.

 . . .One of the most therapeutic tools I have to give for take-home care!Patricia B.

 Fomentek bags are really the perfect Christmas gift.
 They are great baby shower gifts for the backaches of pregnancy but boy do they fly off our lobby shelf during the holidays!Linda, D.

 I have excellent results with clients in my practice and promote Fomentek bags for personal use by my clients.Patricia C.

 Fill the Large Fomentek Bag 1/3 full with warm water (see instructions).
 Place the Large Fomentek Bag near one end of the massage table with the fill spout facing down.
 Have the client lay supine with just enough of the Fomentek bag sticking out above the shoulders to reach to the top of the client’s ears, thereby supporting the skull with the rounded edge of the Fomentek Bag.
 The therapist then stands beside the table and inserts the hand closest to the head of the table into the upper corner of the Fomentek bag with the palm up.
 As the therapist’s hand and arm enter the bag, the client’s body rises slightly due to the increased volume.